RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

     Streaming always creates two files:

-        * first stores streamed data
+        * The first stores streamed data
-        * second data transfer report
+        * The second stores the data transfer report

 .. note::

-    Streaming app source are available here: `streaming app <https://github.com/RedPitaya/RedPitaya/tree/master/apps-tools/streaming_manager>`__.
+    Streaming app sources are available here: |streaming app|.
+.. |streaming ap| raw:: html

+    <a href="https://github.com/RedPitaya/RedPitaya/tree/master/apps-tools/streaming_manager" target="_blank">streaming ap</a>

 ==========================
 LED enable/disable utility
 ==========================

-The Red Pitaya LEDs indications can be enabled or disabled through the led_control command-line utility.
-Disabling LEDs is important for applications where noise level needs to be reduced to its minimum.
+The Red Pitaya LED indications can be enabled or disabled through the led_control command-line utility.
+Disabling LEDs is important for applications where the noise level needs to be reduced to its minimum.

 Usage instructions: